MicrosoftDocs/Viva/Viva/insights/advanced/analyst/partner-integration.md

 ## Prerequisites

-### For partners

 Before you can use this integration, you’ll need to:

-1. Complete the program form to join the Microsoft Graph TAP partner program.
+1. Complete [the program form](https://aka.ms/GraphTAPForm) to join the Microsoft Graph TAP partner program.
 Joining the program gives you access to the Azure APIs you use to access Viva Insights.
 In the form, include these details:
     1. For **Microsoft Graph workload**, select **Data Connect**.
     1. In **Justification for TAP entry**, enter what partner data you want to integrate with Viva Insights data through a Microsoft Graph API.
 2. Set up a test Azure environment to build your solution within your Microsoft 365 developer environment.
 Go to [Create your free Azure account today](https://azure.microsoft.com/free/) and select **Start free** to get started.
 You can access sample data after you set up this test environment.
-3. Create an Azure Data Lake Storage Gen2 storage account resource.
+3. Create an Azure Data Lake Storage (ADLS) Gen 2 Storage account resource.
 This account is where we deliver the final data drop to your tenant.
+    1. On the Advanced tab, select **Enable hierarchical namespace**.
-4. Register a new application on the partner tenant:
+1. Register a new application on the partner tenant:
     1. Select **Azure Active Directory**.
     1. Go to the **Application registrations** blade and select **App registrations**, then **New registration**.
     1. Provide a name for your application, set the application to be multi-tenant, leave the other settings on the defaults, then select **Register**.
 Learn how to configure multitenancy in [Making your application multi-tenant](/azure/active-directory/develop/howto-convert-app-to-be-multi-tenant#update-registration-to-be-multi-tenant).
 5. Create an Azure Key Vault.
 You’ll store per-tenant encryption keys here, in the **Keys** section.
+    1. On the **Access Policies** page, select **Azure role-based access control** as the **Permission model**.
     1. For each customer tenant extraction, create a key and make the name the customer tenant GUID.
 Make sure each key is unique—that is, you can’t repeat the same key for two different tenants.
 Learn more about keys in [About keys](/azure/key-vault/keys/about-keys).
+We provide details in the FAQ <!--link--> about how to import externally generated keys.
     1. Make sure the key has a valid expiration date.
-    1. On the **Access Policies** page, create a new policy.
-Under **Key permission**, select **GET**.
-On the next page, select the app created in the previous step.
-Finish creating the new policy.

     When you fill out the Microsoft Graph Data Connect Application Preview Registration form in the next step, you’ll provide the Azure Key Vault’s URI found in the **Overview** page.
 All Viva Insights data will be returned encrypted.
 For more details, refer to this document’s [Customer onboarding](#customer-onboarding) and [Encryption and compression](#encryption-and-compression) sections.
 6. Fill out the [Microsoft Graph Data Connect Application Preview Registration Form](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR-mfqDTQy0ZMj1EdmSbUSwxUOUwyOEVWMkxCTTFTTlVXS1JDQ0xEMjVDUyQlQCN0PWcu).